 For more information on the benefits of window films for protecting your home, check out the Skin Cancer Foundation’s blog post on the topic.

-UV Protection on the Job
+Protection on the Job

 While you’re on the job, you’re still being affected by damaging rays.
 If your business has a storefront, a window film will block those rays and protect your merchandise and furniture from becoming washed out, while also saving you energy costs.